3 Dealership Inventory Management Best Practices

 Committing energy and resources to the development of a strong homegrown inventory strategy equates to added revenue and profitability to each department in your dealership long after the original new vehicle sale – all while building loyalty and defending against customer defection through ongoing communication.

-Dealership tools powered by behavior prediction technology like Market EyeQ maximize profitability at every step by largely automating this process from the first new vehicle sale to identifying and engaging the best pre-owned prospect for that vehicle later down the line.
-In fact, dealer partners who utilize Market EyeQ report an average cost-per-sale of $115 on average, significantly lower than the industry average of $624.
+Dealership tools powered by behavior prediction technology like Mastermind maximize profitability at every step by largely automating this process from the first new vehicle sale to identifying and engaging the best pre-owned prospect for that vehicle later down the line.
+In fact, dealer partners who utilize Mastermind report an average cost-per-sale of $115, significantly lower than the industry average of $624.

-While dealers around the U.S. have continually faced evolving inventory challenges in the last year with little immediate reprieve in sight, overall consumer demand remains strong.
+While dealers around the U.S. have continually faced evolving inventory challenges in recent years, overall consumer demand still remains strong.
 Instead of waiting and hoping for a quick industry recovery, opportunity awaits dealers who take control of their future success with a data-driven management strategy.

 Want to learn more about how Mastermind can help you maximize your dealership’s available inventory?
-Contact us for a free Market EyeQ demo.
+Contact us for a free demo.